microsoft/pxt/common-docs/github/token.md

 # GitHub Token

 You can use a **GitHub developer token** to sign in with GitHub if you do not want to use the **Microsoft MakeCode with GitHub** app.
-The token is valid for access to repositories in organizations.
+The token is valid for access to repositories in all organizations.

 ## What is a token?